jraynolds/Glimmer-and-Gloom/README.md

 # Error handling
 - Couldn't install python?
 Python help forums are better-equipped to assist than I.
 - Requirements installing failed?
 Some of the code needed to run this program may have disappeared.
 That's out of my control.
-- It's not solving the game right?
-A lot of things could cause that.
-My best guess is it's not reading the correct screen region.
-If you're doing it differently than I am (1/2 of your screen, splitscreen to the left on a 1920x1080 monitor) you may have to edit the WINDOW_OFFSET and GAME_DIMENSIONS values.
+- It fails with an array/tuple length objection?
+It's probably not capturing the right region.
+Make sure the DEBUG_MODE global variable is set to True, then run it and follow the diagnostic messages.
+This will save several images for you to check in your root project folder, e.g. Glimmer and Gloom/game_region.png.
+If you're not capturing the entire game region, you'll have to edit some of your global variables like GAME_OFFSET.
 - Still not working?
 Please contact me on twitter @jasper_raynolds and let me know!